Whistle Blowing Procedure

 Whistleblowers who have identified themselves will usually receive a response to their allegations within two working weeks.
 The time required for the investigation will depend on the nature, severity of the case and the parties involved.

 Use of experts or advisors in an investigation

-The Committee may, in its discretion, engage the assistance of one or more experts/advisors (such as outside legal counsel, external or internal auditors, subject matter experts etc) to assist in the investigation and/or analysis of the results.
+The Chairman of AC and/or the AC may, at its discretion, engage the assistance of one or more experts/advisors (such as outside legal counsel, external or internal auditors, subject matter experts etc.) to assist in the investigation and/or analysis of the results.

 Treatment of the reported incident or concern after investigation

-Following an investigation, if the alleged incident or concern is determined to be valid, the Committee shall write and issue a formal report to the AC within two working weeks after the completion of the investigation.
+Following an investigation, if the alleged incident or concern is determined to be valid, the Chairman of the AC shall write and issue a formal report (the “Report”) to the AC within two working weeks after the completion of the investigation.
 The Report shall clearly indicate:

 a) The name of the people involved in the incident, including any external parties.